nerdsupremacist/LlamaLang/README.md

 #### Standard Library

-The interpreter will inmediatly load our own functions into your code before running.
+The interpreter will immediately load our own functions into your code before running.
 Our standard functions include:

-* print (For Standart Output to the Console)
+* print (For Standard Output to the Console)
 * more coming